-- 1. The student may appeal the disciplinary decision issued against him in a letter addressed to the Chancellor or his authorized representative.
-The student shall submit the letter within a maximum of seven working days of his being notified of the decision, verbally or in writing, as per the academic calendar, otherwise the decision shall be final and enforceable. - 2.
-The appeal shall only be accepted on procedural grounds if it is lodged within the legal deadline and it involves one or more of the following:

-- Failure to observe the investigation procedures provided for in the University policies and procedures. - Emergence of previously unknown evidence which might have influenced the decision. - The disciplinary action is not commensurate with the violation. - 3.
-If the Chancellor or his authorized representative accepts the appeal on procedural grounds, he shall refer the case file back to the Committee for re-consideration, and its decision shall be final and enforceable. - 4.
-Notification via the email provided to the student by the University or via a text message sent to the student's mobile phone registered with the University's Admissions and Registration unit shall be legal and acceptable. - 5.
-Appealing a disciplinary decision shall not lead to the aggravation of penalty against the appellant.
+- 1. The student may appeal the disciplinary decision issued against him/her in a letter addressed to the Chancellor or his authorized representative.
+The student shall submit the letter within a maximum of seven working days of his/her being notified of the decision, in writing, as per the academic calendar, otherwise the decision shall be final and enforceable. - 2.
+The appeal shall only be accepted on procedural grounds if it is lodged within the legal deadline and it involves one or more of the following: - Failure to observe the investigation procedures provided for in the University policies. - Emergence of previously unknown evidence which might have influenced the decision. - The disciplinary penalty is not commensurate with the violation. - 3.
+If the Chancellor or his authorized representative accepts the appeal on procedural grounds, he shall refer the case to a different ad hoc committee for re-consideration. - 4.
+Appealing a disciplinary decision shall not lead to the aggravation of penalty against the appellant. - 5.
+A student has the right to file an appeal against the decision of the SPC to the Dean of the College.
+The decision of the Dean will be final, except in the case of suspension, expulsion, or awarding a failing grade on one or more courses.
+In these cases, the student may appeal to the Chancellor who shall refer the case to a different ad hoc committee for re-consideration.
+The decision of the Chancellor will be final.

-22. Class-Size Policy
+14. Class-Size Policy